qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 to be the decimal separator by activating |checkbox| :guilabel:`Decimal separator is comma`.

-If spatial information is represented by WKT, activate the |radiobuttonon|
+If spatial information is represented by WKT, activate the |radioButtonOn|
 :guilabel:`Well Known Text` option and select the field with the WKT definition for point, line or polygon objects.
 If the file contains non-spatial data, activate
-|radiobuttonon| :guilabel:`No geometry (attribute only table)` and it will be
+|radioButtonOn| :guilabel:`No geometry (attribute only table)` and it will be
 loaded as an ordinal table.

 Additionally, you can enable: